 Addressing The Ohio Heroin And Opioid Epidemic

-As this epidemic has grown, the policymakers in Ohio have been hard at work to combat the negative consequences of heroin and opioid abuse and addiction.
-Ohio’s comprehensive plan to fight the rising number of drug overdose deaths continues to evolve to address the ever-changing nature of the epidemic.
+As this epidemic grows, policymakers in Ohio have been hard at work to combat the negative consequences of heroin and opioid abuse and addiction.
+Ohio’s plan to fight the rising number of drug overdose deaths continues to evolve to address the ever-changing nature of the epidemic.

 Some new strategies Ohio introduced to fight the crisis include:

 - increasing law enforcement efforts to limit drug transporting

 - increasing the penalties for trafficking fentanyl

 - expanding and recognizing schools that have implemented the Start Talking! program and other incentives

 - raising awareness and availability of naloxone to reverse opiate overdoses and save lives

 - continuing to work with communities and law enforcement to enhance local efforts through the Health Resources Toolkit for Addressing Opioid Abuse

 The state has taken many steps to reduce the number of prescription opioids given out in doctors’ offices and hospitals to help decrease the number of people exposed to the addictive potential of these drugs.
 In fact, prescriptions for opioids have declined steadily since 2010.